+Discipline HUM

+Theme Cities and Cultures

+Track Film, Philosophy

-Discipline Theme Track Prerequisites HUM Cities and Cultures Film, Logic and Philosophy For HUM, 900161HUM Introduction to Literary and Cultural Theory, AND 900261HUM Introduction to Visual Methodologies, AND one course in the Film or Philosophy tracks.
-For SSC, any 200-level course in the Film or Philosophy tracks.
-For SCI, any 200-level course in the
+Prerequisites For HUM majors: 900161HUM Introduction to Literary and Cultural Theory, AND 900261HUM Introduction to Visual Methodologies, AND at least one course in the Film or Philosophy tracks.
+For SSC and SCI majors: any 200-level course in the Film or Philosophy tracks.